trueos/pcbsd/src-qt5/docs/update.rst

 AppCafe®
 =========

-AppCafe® provides an intuitive, graphical method for installing and managing PBIs and packages.
-PBIs are packages that contain extra meta-data which is displayed in AppCafe®, such as screenshots and lists of similar applications.
+AppCafe® provides an intuitive, graphical method for installing and managing software.
+It provides a graphical front-end to FreeBSD packages, which are pre-built applications that have been tested for FreeBSD.
+It also provides a front-end to PBIs, which are packages that contain extra meta-data which is displayed in AppCafe®, such as screenshots and lists of similar applications.
+It also provides graphical jail management, which allows you to run applications which are isolated from the rest of the operating system.

 AppCafe® does not require the *root* password to install software.
 This means that you do not have to give out the root password on multi-user systems.
 However, it will prompt for the user's password and will fail if that user is not a member of the *wheel* group.
 This allows you to control which users are able to manage software.

 If you prefer to manage PBIs from the command line, see the section on using the :ref:`PBI Manager` suite of command line utilities.
 Refer to
 :ref:`Using the CLI pkg Utilities` for instructions on managing packages from the command line.
+Refer to :ref:`Managing Jails from the CLI` for instructions on how to manage jails from the command line.

 .. index:: software
 .. _Configuring AppCafe®: